A dog crate can be a wonderful training tool, transporter and safe haven for your dog when used correctly.

 - Using a crate at bedtime rather than having them sleeping in bedrooms can help to prevent separation anxiety at bedtime.

-- Dogs tend to instinctively not go to the toilet where they sleep.
+- Dogs tend to instinctively not go to the toilet where they sleep, which can aid in house training at night time.
 However young puppies will likely need to be let out to relieve themselves after a few hours during the night.

 How to get your Dog to love their new Crate?

-Start by folding open the crate, opening the doors, placing their favourite bed inside the crate and allowing them to become familiar with it.
-Some dogs will ignore it, some will sniff and explore, and some will go in straight away, but we still don’t recommend closing them inside it until they’re completely comfortable.
+Start by folding open the crate, opening the doors, placing their favourite bed inside the crate and allowing them to become familiar with it in their own time.
+Some dogs will ignore it, some will sniff and explore, some will go in straight away, but we still don’t recommend closing them inside it until they’re completely comfortable.

-Throw some of your dog’s favourite treats or favorite toys into the crate.
+Throw some of your dogs favourite treats inside of the crate, feed them in their crate with the doors open, toss their favourite toys into the crate.
 Anything that will encourage them to enter the crate by choice.
-Once your pup is comfortable going in and out of the crate, try closing them in for very short periods.
+Once your pup is comfortable going in and out of the crate, try closing them in for very short periods like feeding or treat time.
 Make sure you always stay close by when you begin closing the door.
-Gradually increase the amount of time.
+Gradually and slowly increase the amount of time as your dog starts to get used to it.
 Creating a ritual of giving your dog a tasty snack or meal when they need to be closed into their crate is a fantastic way to make sure they are eager to go into their new digs.

 A similar method should be used when leaving your dog when they are crated.
-Do it slowly and gradually over some time.
+Do it slowly and gradually over a period of time.
 The more you do this, the more your dog will willingly go into and spend time in their crate.

 How to Keep Your Dog Occupied and Calm in Their Crate?

-Making your dog’s crate inviting, and giving them something to do is the best way of keeping them calm.
-Below we have some ideas for keeping your dog snug and mentally engaged while in their crate.
-Not only will these ideas keep your dog busy, but they will also release calming endorphins.
+Making your dog’s crate an inviting place to be, and giving them something to do is the best way of keeping them calm, content and happy.
+Below we have some ideas for helping to crate train your dog.
+Not only will these ideas keep your dog busy, they will release calming endorphins to help your dog really relax.

 - Give them some lovely bedding like this Relax Pad Bed or some super soft Vetbed.